 - | Prioritize leads in your pipeline so that you reach out to your sales-ready leads first

 - | Notify your sales team via email or text when a lead crosses the threshold ready for sales

 - | Easily integrate leads into your sales team’s CRM system

 - | Eliminate waste + identify real opportunities

 Data from MarketingProfs informs us that only 37% of B2B marketers are using marketing automation to generate leads and nurture leads.
 Research Analyst, Jeff Ernst of Forrester, estimates that only about 5% of marketers use a full-featured marketing automation solution.
 Yet, recent data from Marketing Sherpa reveals that 65% of B2B marketers have not enabled a method for lead nurturing.
 And even more confounding, 79% of them have not established a method for lead scoring.

 The take away from all of these numbers is that there’s plenty of opportunity for those willing to invest in new solutions that can make a real difference in increasing conversions from leads to revenue.

-Are you using marketing automation to differentiate and improve the success your business?
+Are you using Marketing Automation to differentiate and improve the success your business?
 Or have you taken a different path?
-Please share your results.
+Please share your results in a comment below.